Paul Tortorella has been around long enough to know that playing 11 games in a football season is usually better than playing 10.

 ROSTER MOVES: Tortorella said two players have put their names in the NCAA Transfer Portal with plans of playing elsewhere: sophomore cornerback Obi Anyatonwu and senior long snapper Gunnar Royer.

 Anyatonwu was a part-time starter in 2018, but he missed all of last year with a shoulder injury.
-Royer has been a backup for most of his career but was the starter the second half of last year after Drew Stout was injured against California.
+Royer has started the past three seasons.

 Two other juniors, wide receiver Cam Turner and defensive back Donte Terry, are academically ineligible for spring drills, Tortorella said.
 But, he noted that both could be back in the fall “if they get things squared away.”

 STILL IN THE WORKS: Last summer, wide receiver Irvin Charles had planned on transferring to IUP, but he was declared ineligible by the NCAA.
 Tortorella said Charles has returned to Penn State and is on track to graduate in May, which would allow him to come back to IUP as a graduate transfer in the fall and play his final season of college football.